jovangolic/erp-front/README.md

 Working on UI/UX design

-© 2025 G-Soft ERP – All rights reserved.
+# © 2025 G-Soft ERP System – All rights reserved.
+Property of Jovan Golic